TheYuriG/blog_lessons/discord_create_channels/README.md

 		// in this file).
 If it's not a perfect match, these will always return null

 		try {
-			// Check if the current channel the command was used is a thread,
+			// Check if the current Channel the command was used is a Thread,
-			// which would cause the creation of another thread to fail.
+			// which would cause the creation of another Thread to fail.
-			// Threads cannot be parents of other threads! if (interaction.channel.isThread() == true) {
+			// Threads cannot be parents of other Threads! if (interaction.channel.isThread() == true) {
-				// If the current channel is a thread, return a fail message
+				// If the current Channel is a Thread, return a fail message
 				// and stop the command
 				await interactionReplied.edit({
 					content: `It's impossible to create a thread within another thread.
 Try again inside a text channel!`,